 Another point to talk about is that only the Philippine-spec LS-E has seven airbags.
 The rest gets dual-front airbags.
 Compare that to the Australian-spec mu-X which gets seven airbags for all variants.

 The Isuzu mu-X frontal offset crash test at 50km/h

 Then again, all trims for the Philippine market also have anti-lock braking with electronic brake-force distribution, electronic brake-force distribution, hill-start assist, and hill-descent control.

 If you want to learn more about the all-new Isuzu mu-X, keep reading here on Philkotse.

-For the Philippine market, the Isuzu-made SUV has two available engine options.
+The Isuzu mu-X Philippines 2022 is the Japanese marque's entry to the 7-seater midsize SUV, which is based on its pickup truck sibling, the Isuzu D-Max.
+It is offered in five variants with a price that ranges from Php 1,595,000 to Php 2,460,000.
+For the Philippines market, the Isuzu-made SUV has two available engine options.
 The smaller one is a 1.9-liter RZ4E Bluepower turbodiesel capable of making up to 148 horsepower and 350 Nm of torque.
-It can come with a six-speed manual transmission, or a six-speed automatic transmission.
-The larger engine option for the mu-X is a 3.0-liter inline-4 turbodiesel.
+It can either come with a six-speed manual transmission, or a six-speed automatic transmission.
+Meanwhile, the larger engine option for the mu-X is a 3.0-liter inline-4 turbodiesel.
 At most, this mill can produce up to 187 horsepower and 450 Nm of torque.
 Only a six-speed automatic transmission is available with this engine.
-The mu-X variants with this engine is either rear-wheel-drive or four-wheel-drive.
-For those unaware, this Isuzu model's name is an acronym which stands for Mysterious Utility eXtreme."

 Cesar G.B.
 Miguel